 Function calls: f(x).
-There are three differences between a symbolic function call and an imperative, call-by-value call.
+There are three differences between a symbolic function call and an imperative, callby-value call.
 First, control can return multiple times into the caller, once for each fork-branching that occurs.
-Second, constraints placed on x in the body of f must propagate up to the caller.
-For example, the concrete code:
+Second, constraints placed on x in the body of f must prop-

-&lt;sup>1 Alternatively, ignoring aliasing, we could have equivalently gone through all existing constraints involving v and relabeled them to use a new, fresh name.
+&lt;sup>1Alternatively, ignoring aliasing, we could have equivalently gone through all existing constraints involving v and relabeled them to use a new, fresh name.